 Lasting Imbalances and Tensions in COVID Recovery

 COVID-19 has placed enormous strain and demands on our businesses and economies.

-The acute phase of the crisis may be behind us, but the aftermath still presents significant challenges.
+The acute phase of the COVID crisis may be behind us, but the recovery still presents significant challenges.

 Chief among them is the pressure on critical supply chains worldwide.
 Many industries are currently facing a shortage of key raw materials and supplies.

 Local restrictions and shutdown orders drove some suppliers to slash output and caused lasting disruption to transport networks and infrastructure (such as ports).
 As a result, many product vendors have struggled to get key spare parts or materials delivered.
 They have accumulated growing backlogs and are now having a hard time meeting pent-up consumer demand.